 Systems Engineer/Systems Analyst

-Reality Check: In the real world, I just don’t think most company’s can afford nor separate these two roles.
+Reality Check: In the real world, I just don’t think most companies can afford nor separate these two roles.
 Also, systems administrators are no longer sitting around waiting for things to break.
 Their job has become much more complex as engineering has become a necessity.
 With cloud networks and faster and newer technology, the systems administrator and the systems engineer role has had to form a synergistic functioning machine.
 While your systems administrator may come to your desk to replace a keyboard, he may then go back to his office to patch system vulnerabilities.

 Network and Security Roles

 Slow Internet?
 VOIP phone not working?
 Permission denied when trying to access the wireless LAN?
 You’ll probably need to speak to the network engineers.
 They don’t go from desk to desk, and they don’t fix your computer.
-These guys stick to themselves, discussing topics that are a bit out of the league of the casual employee.
+These guys and girls stick to themselves, discussing topics that are a bit out of the league of the casual employee.
 Let’s put it this way, if you know how to configure the time intervals for an OSPF Link State Advertisement between the DMZ and replication network, you can probably fit in with the network engineers.
 They deal with all things network, like routing protocols, VLANs, office access points, or bandwidth issues.
-They try to give users the best quality access and and speed to do their work.
+They try to give users the best quality access and speed to do their work.

 This is my job, and I can tell you it’s not like any of the others mentioned so far.
 Unlike the network engineer, the network security engineer tries to restrict as much access to the Internet as possible.
 We like to believe that the less access to stuff the user has, the better it is for the company security posture.
 Network security engineers deal with firewalls, establishing VPNs, implementing log and audit controls, and making sure the room with all the network equipment is locked and secure.